holochain/docs-pages/src/pages/resources/upgrade/upgrade-new-holonix.md

 ...
 ```

-Next time you type `nix develop` to enter the shell, it'll update your `nix.lock` and download the requested packages for you.
+Next time you type `nix develop` to enter the shell, it'll update your `flake.lock` and download the requested packages for you.

 ## Choosing a very specific Holochain release